nepsilon/search-query-parser/README.md

 from:hi@retrace.io,foo@gmail.com to:me subject:vacations date:1/10/2013-15/04/2014 photos
 ```

-And turn it into an object like this:
+And turns it into an object like this:

 ```javascript
 {